Miramac/node-office-script/readme.md

 ## presentation.slides([selector])
 Get presentation slides.
 Optional filterd by the selector.
 ### Property methods
-If `value` is set, is set the property and return the slide
+If `value` is provided, it will set the property and return the slide
 * .name([value]) `String`
 * .pos([value] `Int`
 * .number([value])  `Int readonly`